Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

 of the mentioned tools are described below.
 - UNREAL ENGINE:
-   - Unreal Engine is a complete suite of creation tools for game development, archi- tectural, and automotive visualization, linear film and television content creation, broadcast and live event production, training and simulation, and others real-time applications.
+   - Unreal Engine is a complete suite of creation tools for game development, archi- textural, and automotive visualization, linear film and television content creation, broadcast and live event production, training and simulation, and other real-time applications.
 - MICROSOFT AIRSIM:
-   - AirSim (Aerial Informatics and Robotics Simulation) is an open-source, cross- platform simulator for drones, ground vehicles such as cars and various other objects, built on Epic Games’ proprietary Unreal Engine 4 as a platform for AI research.
+   - AirSim (Aerial Informatics and Robotics Simulation) is an open-source, cross- platform simulator for drones, ground vehicles such as cars, and various other objects, built on Epic Games’ proprietary Unreal Engine 4 as a platform for AI research.
 It is developed by Microsoft and can be used to experiment with deep learning, computer vision and reinforcement learning algorithms for autonomous vehicles.
 This allows testing of autonomous solutions without worrying about real-world damage